abergeron/podman_role/README.md

 All the variables are optional because they have reasonable defaults.

-`podman_package_url`: The http location of a podman package file (default to the latest build) from the github actions in this repo.
+`podman_package_url`: The http location of a podman package file (default to the latest build from the github actions in this repo).

-`netavark_package_url`: The location of a netavark package file (defaults to the latest build).
+`netavark_package_url`: The location of a netavark package file (defaults to the latest build from the github actions in this repo).

+`podman_install_from_repo`: If set to `true` it will attempt to install podman from already-configured apt repos.
+To make this work, you need to download the packages from the release and add them to a locally configured repo.
+Due to version restrictions, it will not install from the release repos.

 `podman_storage_rootless`: Locations where podman will store containers when running rootless.
 This can include shell variables